NationalSecurityAgency/ghidra/.github/ISSUE_TEMPLATE/question.md

 ---

-To get quick replies, users are recommended to create clear question following the guideline below.
+To get quick replies, users are recommended to create a clear question following the guideline below.

 #### Prerequisites